liaowow/vue-mastery-intro/README.md

 Dynamically binds an attribute to an expression.

 ### v-show
-Dynamically displays/hides DOM element based on boolean value
+Dynamically displays/hides DOM element based on boolean value.

 ### v-for
-Loops over the array and displays each element inside the array
+Loops over the array and displays each element inside the array.

 ### v-on
-Event Listener
-Short-hand version: @
+Event Listener.
+(Short-hand version: @)